kapiljain14/Data-Generator-Python/README.md

 				"min_len": 3, //This field is for String min length "max_len": 10, //This field is for String max length "allow_null": true, //This field is for any null value.
-				"default": [] //Configure when you only want speicic value in generation of data instead of above }
+				"default": [] //Configure when you only want specific value in generation of data instead of above }
 ```